sumanjs/suman/examples/00-about.md

 Suman also has built-in code coverage tooling (using Istanbul), as well as watchers that can run your test suite every-time you make a change to the codebase, or watchers which run a test file everytime you make a change to the test file.

+Usage with Babel:

+Suman has first-class support for transpilation with Babel but recommends you avoid transpilation, so that your tests remain node-able and are more debuggable.
+If you like async/await functionaliy, the Suman docs will demonstrate how you can achieve the same thing with ES6 generators + Promises.
+Indeed, async/await is simply syntactic sugar over those constructs.
+Instead of using ```babel-register```, Suman recommends transpilation your source to a target directory and then running that, so that your test tranpilation process is transparent.